-Unload Operations with External Pump
+with External Pump

 - 1. Park the Distributor in the desired location for unloading through the load line. - 2.
 Set the truck parking brake. - 3.
 The engine must be running and the optional transmission PTO must be engaged. - 4.
-At the rear control panel, the PUMP CONTROL switch must be in AUTO and the PUMP SPEED must be at zero (full counter clockwise) before continuing. - 5.
-On the cab control panel, turn the POWER switch ON.
+On the cab control panel, turn the EMERGENCY STOP switch ON.